|622 Jackson St., St. Charles, MO • authenticated Sears Walton • 1929|

 |It's not often that we get to see the back of the Walton!|

-Of course, these last two homes are not officially authenticated.
-But, they match pretty well spot-on the look of the exterior and the interior of the Sears Walton.
+Of course, the last home shown here is not officially authenticated.
+But, it matches pretty well spot-on the look of the exterior and the interior of the Sears Walton.

 Hope you enjoyed the Sears Walton!